Rahul543-ux/SmartMenu-QR-AI/README.md

 ## 📱 What is SmartMenu?

-SmartMenu is a **production-ready AI restaurant system** where customers scan a QR code on their table, browse the menu, ask an AI waiter for recommendations, and place orders — all from their phone.
+SmartMenu is a **production-ready AI restaurant/Hotel system** where customers scan a QR code on their table or Room, browse the menu, ask an AI waiter for recommendations, and place orders — all from their phone.
 Kitchen staff get a live dashboard with timers, and admins can manage the full menu in real time.

 **The Problem it Solves:**
 - Traditional menus are static — no AI, no personalization